AEGIS-GAME/aegis/README.md

 The documentation can be found [here](https://github.com/AEGIS-GAME/aegis-docs).

 ### Troubleshooting
 - "Config Error Failed to load config.yaml.
 Please check your config file and ensure it's valid."
   - Use Settings 'Gear' icon to open settings and set 'Aegis Path' to the base folder of your project
       - The folder 'config' within that base folder should have the missing 'config.yaml' in it
 - Windows PowerShell execution policy may block script activation; if needed, run PowerShell as Administrator and execute:
   - `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
 - Ensure Node.js 20+ and Python 3.13+ are on your PATH
 - If the client cannot connect, verify the server was started with `--client` and that no firewall is blocking the port
+- If you aren't using a virtual environment (.venv) and see "Defaulting to user installation because normal site-packages is not writeable" during pip
+  - You will likely get "<package>: command not found" (Linux)  or "'<package>' is not recognized as an internal or external command, operable program or batch file."
+(Windows) when using commands
+  - This can be rectfied by adding the local location of '<package>' to your PATH.
+A local installation for python package installed via pip is generally able to be added to path with
+    - Linux
+      - ```bash
+        PATH=$PATH:~/.local/bin```
+    - Windows
+      - ```cmd
+        PATH=%PATH%;%appdata%\Python\Python313\Scripts```